wytseng/wytseng/README.md

 👋 Hi, I’m Stephanie

-🏫 I graduated with a degree in Business Administration, but found a passion in coding.
-I have experience working as a web developer, and learned how to code in Ruby on Rails, HTML, CSS, and Javascript through the work experience.
+🏫 I graduated with a degree in Business Administration, but found a passion for coding.
+I have experience working as a web developer at a start up for non-profits, and learned how to code in Ruby on Rails, HTML, CSS, and Javascript through the work experience.

-🌱 I’m currently refining and advance my knowledge in full-stack web development.
+🌱 I’m currently refining and advancing my knowledge in full-stack web development, practicing coding in React and TypeScript.

 📫 wytseng113@gmail.com